elParaguayo/qtile-extras/docs/manual/how_to/popup.rst

 To add functionality to your popup, you need to bind callbacks to the individual controls.
 This is achieved in the same way as widgets i.e. a dictionary of ``mouse_callbacks`` is passed as a configuration option for the control.
-The control accepts ``lazy`` objects like those used for key bindings.
+The control accepts any callable function but also accepts ``lazy`` objects like those used for key bindings.

 Building a popup menu
 =====================